 Cybersecurity Development in Florida

-Florida’s cybersecurity development is just beginning.
-In 2014 alone, the Florida Center for Cybersecurity was established by the Board of Governors.
+In 2014, the Florida Center for Cybersecurity was established by the Board of Governors.
 This comprehensive group focuses on pushing cybersecurity development across the state across all aspects of growth, including education, community outreach, and various research opportunities through the university system and private companies.

 The state’s educational focus has already yielded results in just five years.
 The NSA’s National Center of Academic Excellence in Cybersecurity, an award that many universities compete heavily for and which leads to NSA recruitment at those locations, has already been awarded to five Florida schools.

 There’s also a good collection of cybersecurity organizations and events all throughout the state.
-One of the more well-known of these is HackMiama, which is an active cybersecurity group in South Florida.
-Defcon183, based in Tampa, host cybersecurity events and can lead to excellent networking opportunities.
+One of the more well-known of these is HackMiami, which is an active cybersecurity group in South Florida.

-All of these events and more are part of what make Florida more important in the cybersecurity scene than you might initially expect.
+All of these events and more are part of what makes Florida more important in the cybersecurity scene than you might initially expect.